Prosen-Ghosh/llm_demo/60-day-bootcamp/day-5-14/ai-observability/README.md

 4.  **Access Weaviate:**
     Weaviate will be available at [http://localhost:8080](http://localhost:8080).

+5.  **Access Loki:**
+    Loki will be available at [http://localhost:3100](http://localhost:3100).

-## RAG Pipeline
+## Simulated RAG Pipeline

-This project now includes a RAG (Retrieval-Augmented Generation) pipeline.
+This project includes a **simulated** RAG (Retrieval-Augmented Generation) pipeline for demonstration purposes.

-*   **`/rag_generate` endpoint:** A new endpoint in the `app/main.py` file that takes a prompt and uses a mock RAG pipeline to retrieve context from Weaviate and generate a response.
+*   **`/rag_generate` endpoint:** A new endpoint in the `app/main.py` file that takes a prompt and uses a mock RAG pipeline.
+This simulation generates realistic latency and metrics for a RAG pipeline, but **it does not actually perform retrieval from the Weaviate database**.
+The Weaviate instance in this project is a standalone component to demonstrate database monitoring.

 ## Configuration